So you’ve thought of it: Taking your design ideas and putting them out there for everyone to see.

 - Can I set my own prices?

-- Where will I sell my T-Shirts?
+- Where will I sell my tees?

-Well, you’re in luck, we have answers!
+Well, you’re in luck; we have your answers!

 1. Teespring

-There are many factors when figuring exactly how much you can earn with Teespring, and it varies depending on everything, from the text and design you use to your choice of t-shirt.
-Just so you can get an idea of possible earnings with Tee Spring, you can start with a basic shirt that costs $5.75 then add a design and text for a total cost of $7.40 per shirt.
-You can choose your retail price but say you opt to sell your shirts for $12.00 each and have a goal of selling 50 shirts.
-That would give you a profit of $229.
+So you can get an idea of your possible earnings with Teespring, you can start with a basic shirt and add a design and text for a total cost of $10 per shirt.
+You can choose your retail price, let’s say $20 each, and have a goal of selling 50 shirts.
+That would give you a profit of $500.
 Of course, the more shirts you sell, the higher your profit.

-Wondering if you can really make money using Tee Spring?
-See how Benny Hsu made $100,000 in five months using this t-shirt selling platform!
+Wondering if you can really make money using Teespring?
+See how Benny Hsu made $100,000 in five months using this T-shirt-selling platform!

-2. Spreadshirt
+2. Spreadshop

 3. Zazzle

-4. Cafepress
+4. CafePress

-Big brands are using Cafe Press; you’ll find the likes of ABC, Paramount, Sprout, and National Geographic among the shop owners.
+On CafePress, you can set up shop for free and see your artwork on T-shirts, hoodies, mugs, posters, bumper stickers, and more.
+Big brands are using CafePress; you’ll find the likes of ABC, Paramount, Sprout, and National Geographic among the shop owners.

 6. Printful

-Printful gives you the benefits of running a store without all the hassle.
+Printful gives you the benefits of running your own T-shirt business without all the hassle.
 There are no minimum purchases, monthly fees, or inventory.
-If you already have a store or are planning on opening one, this is an excellent choice as you can connect it with Printful.
-They integrate with Shopify, Amazon, Storenvy, Woo Commerce, and more.
-That being said, if you don’t have a store or aren’t planning on having one, then this won’t be an option for you.
-T-Shirt prices start at $9.99.
-They also have a whole lineup of items you can put your designs on including leggings, pillows, posters, tote bags, cell phone cases, and more.
+They integrate with 23 different platforms, including Shopify, Amazon, Storenvy, Squarespace, WooCommerce, TikTok, and more.
+That being said, if you don’t have a store or aren’t planning on having one, this won’t be an option for you.
+They also have a whole lineup of items you can design, including leggings, pillows, posters, tote bags, cell phone cases, and more.
+Printful has two options for getting started, their free plan and their pro plan which is $49 a month.

 7. Threadless

 At Threadless, you make art, and they’ll do the rest!
 You can open your completely customizable artist shop for free and sell anywhere in the world.
 You set your prices and earn a profit on anything over the base cost of the merchandise.
-T-shirts and tanks have a base cost of $15, so if you sell them for $25, you’re earning $10 bucks on every single shirt.
+T-shirts and tanks have a base cost of $17.50, so if you sell them for $27.50, you’re earning $10 bucks on every single shirt.
 That’s not too bad!
-There are no minimums, no shipping fees, and they handle inventory and customer care.
+There are no minimums and no shipping fees, and they handle inventory and customer care.

 9. TeePublic